Volunteers and Docents

 - Fulfill a 30-day probationary period

 - Comply with all museum and college policies and procedures

 Become a docent

-The word docent is derived from the Latin word docere, meaning “to teach.”
-Docents fulfill an important volunteer position at the museum, leading groups of patrons on tours of the permanent collection and special exhibitions.
+2018-2019 docent training begins soon!
+Docents fulfill an important volunteer position at the museum, leading groups on tours of the permanent collection and special exhibitions.
 Join this 16-week training session to learn more about our permanent collections and how to speak to adults and children about art.
-You do not need an art background to be a docent.
-Class content consists of learning about the Appleton’s collection, relevant art history, touring techniques and tips.
-Upon conclusion of training, docents attend monthly meetings on the first Tuesday of every month.
-During the meetings, tours are assigned, information is disseminated and docents are brought up-to-date on education programming and events.
-A volunteer application must be completed and submitted to attend the classes.
+You do not need an art background to be a docent and there is no fee to participate.
+Upon conclusion of training, docents attend monthly meetings.
+During the meetings, upcoming tour dates are discussed and assigned and docents are brought up-to-date on education programming and events.
+A volunteer application must be submitted to attend the classes.